-Privacy notice
+Privacy policy

-This privacy notice provides a broad description of the way the Safeguarding Board for Northern Ireland (SBNI) processes your personal information.
+This privacy policy provides a broad description of the way the Safeguarding Board for Northern Ireland (SBNI) processes your personal information.
 To understand how your own personal information is processed, you may need to refer to any personal communications you have received or contact us directly.

 Why are you processing my personal information?